HAGENS BERMAN, NATIONAL TRIAL ATTORNEYS, Encourages Eastman Kodak (KODK) Investors with $250K+ Losses to Contact the Firm Now, Application Deadline Approaching in Securities Fraud Class Action

 Eastman Kodak Company (KODK) Securities Class Action:

-The complaint alleges that Defendants perpetrated a scheme to profit from the use of material non-public information by misrepresenting and concealing material facts regarding a purported deal Kodak reached with the U.S. International Development Finance Corporation (DFC).
+The complaint alleges that Defendants misrepresented and concealed material facts regarding a purported deal Kodak reached with the U.S. International Development Finance Corporation (DFC).

-Specifically, on July 27, 2020, Defendants caused Kodak to issue a statement to media outlets based in Rochester, New York, where Kodak is headquartered, on the imminent public announcement of a “new manufacturing initiative” involving the DFC and the response to COVID-19.
-Following media publication of Kodak’s initial statement on the deal, the Company claimed this information was released inadvertently.
+Specifically, on July 27, 2020, Defendants caused Kodak to issue a statement to Rochester, New York media outlets on the imminent public announcement of a “new manufacturing initiative” involving the DFC and the response to COVID-19.
+Following publication of Kodak’s initial statement on the deal, the Company claimed this information was released inadvertently.

-That same day, Kodak granted several insiders options to purchase approximately 1.885 million shares of the Company’s common shares, including Executive Chairman and CEO Jim Continenza, who received options to purchase 1.75 million shares, and CFO David E. Bullwinkle, who received options to purchase 45,000 shares.
+That same day, Kodak granted several insiders options to purchase approximately 1.885 million shares of Company’s stock, including Chairman and CEO Jim Continenza, who received options to purchase 1.75 million shares, and CFO David Bullwinkle, who received options to purchase 45,000 shares.

-On July 28, 2020, the price of Kodak’s shares jumped 200% following news that the Company had won a $765 million government loan from the DFC to produce pharmaceutical materials, including ingredients for COVID-19 drugs.
+On July 28, 2020, the price of Kodak’s shares jumped 200% following news Kodak had won a $765 million loan from the DFC to produce pharmaceutical materials, including COVID-19 drug ingredients.
 Shares continued to surge by over 300% the next day.
-This massive stock price increase allowed Kodak insiders to enrich themselves from the compensation scheme.
+This massive stock price increase allowed Kodak insiders to profit tremendously.

 “We’re focused on investors’ losses and holding Kodak and its insiders accountable for their fraudulent compensation scheme,” said Reed Kathrein, the Hagens Berman partner leading the investigation.